maxvfischer/sonos-streaming/README.md

 URL: [https://icecast.org](https://icecast.org)

-## Guide of how to stream vinyl to your Sonos speakers
+## How to stream vinyl to your Sonos speakers

 ### Install Raspberry Pi Installer